streetmix/guidebook/app/contents/segments/automobiles/drive-lane.md

   * "Fat" lanes (see Walkable City, "[Fat Lanes](https://gist.githubusercontent.com/louh/9f75daf8acb37e2040b7)")
   * More lanes than actually needed (see Walkable City, "Protect the Pedestrian"), and Cedar Rapid Complete Streets Code (June 14, 2013 draft, page 12)

-The desire to keep lanes wide, relatively free of traffic, and clear of obstructions is a relic of auto-centric traffic planning, catering only to habitual drivers, including those who drive for a living, like truckers or taxi drivers.
+The desire to keep lanes wide, relatively free of traffic, and clear of obstructions is a relic of auto-centric traffic planning, catering to habitual drivers.
+If you’re one of those people: we get it.
+People hate being stuck in traffic.
+But, as the adage goes, you’re not _stuck_ in traffic; you _are_ traffic.

+Transportation planners are now understanding _induced demand_, that is, whenever you expand road capacity for cars, _you end up getting more cars_, until the newly induced traffic feels about as bad as the original traffic problem you were trying to solve.
+In the past, the solution would have been to simply expand the roads again, and again, and again.
+But this is a losing battle against the availability of space, and we only have a finite amount of that.
+If only comedian Steven Wright was right, when he dryly noted, “The Universe is expanding.
+That should help with the traffic.”

+Counter-intuitively for most drivers, the only reasonable solution to reducing traffic is to take _away_ automobile capacity.
+A [2013 study of commuter patterns in the Boston metropolitan area](http://www.bostonglobe.com/ideas/2013/02/17/traffic-which-boston-area-neighborhoods-are-blame/h5qqR3CrHDM3xCNsTqdYxH/story.html) found that removing just 1% of cars could have dramatic effects, allowing other drivers to get home from work 18% faster.
+And where do those other 1% of commuters go?
+Other forms of transportation, like [light rail](/segments/public-transport/), [commuter rail](/segments/public-transport/), and [buses](/segments/public-transport/), for example, can pick up much of the slack.

 #### Correlation between lane width and speed